RayhanaAkterDev/Frontend-Bootcamp-2.0/01-html/04-lists-and-links/README.md

 </dl>
 ```

+> Note: List types (e.g., disc, circle, decimal) are defined using CSS `list-style-type`.
+This will be discussed in CSS topics.

 ---

 - The `<a>` tag creates hyperlinks.
 These can be internal (within the site or page) or external (to another website).